-I’m not only a practitioner of Tarot, but a professional freelance writer of Tarot, astrology and mythology related features and articles, and a published writer of assorted short fiction, flash fiction and verse.
+I’m a practitioner and also a professional writer of Tarot, astrology and mythology related features and articles, with other writing published; short fiction, flash fiction and verse.

 Fiction.
 Non-fiction.
 Books.
 A Tarot deck is also a book; a 78 page story book of human history and the human condition.
 Books and Art History drew me to the storybook medium that is a Tarot card deck, but what drove me to learn o read the Tarot was a question to do with a challenging health problem, a form of autoimmune arthritis, for which I had had varying diagnoses, but no meaningful explanations or sufficiently effective treatment from health professionals.
 A dream gave me a back-story and a diagnosis which later checked out by lab report, and I began studying the Tarot to find out more about the way the mind works, the unconscious and the subconscious, waking and sleeping.